CS-499-Team-10/Pharmatch/Assets/Tests/README.md

 ## Coding Standards

 VS Code's C# extension was used to format code regularly.
 This helped keep code looking uniform throughout the codebase.
+We also made an effort to adhere to general Unity style guidelines, such as using PascalCase for method names.

 ## Prototyping and Sponsor Feedback

 We were able to quickly hack together a few prototypes to make sure the core mechanics of our game were fun and functional.
 By presenting these to our sponsor every sprint, we could discuss changes to the game and get feedback on what we had implemented.
 This helped us stay focused on making improvements that they saw as most important and change what they weren't so fond of.

+## Issue Tracking

+Each sprint, we met and planned out what tasks to focus on.
+We plotted out all these tasks as stories on a Jira board, and kept a record of which tasks got completed and which would need to continue to the next sprint.